 When can we expect Earth 300 to start sailing?

-Preliminary ship design and naval engineering are now complete and the project has many active partnerships including IBM, RINA, Triton Submarines ed EYOS Expeditions.
+The preliminary ship design and marine engineering are now complete and the project has many activated partnerships including IBM, RINA, Triton Submarines ed EYOS Expeditions.
 Iddes plans to launch the ship and city of science in the giant sphere in 2025.